kristosh/Essentials-of-Machine-Learning/mathintro.md

 We just saw that not all data are inherently numerical, and from the computer perspective, it is always necessary to transform these data into a numerical representation.
 Thus, when we talk about digital images we talk about pixel numerical representation.
 Regarding textual data, each character letter, digit, symbol is assigned a number via an encoding standard, such as `ASCII` or `Unicode` (pls check this site for further information).
 Another example concerns auditory data which when we digitalize it, we actually captured the the amplitude of sound waves over time.

-For comprehensive purposes of the humans and computers, when we collect, store and share these data we need to make use of placeholders, entities that can store information and can be easy to represent and manipulate them from computer and mathematical perspective.
+For comprehensive purposes of the humans and computers, when we collect, store and share these data we need to make use of placeholders, entities that can store information and can be easy to represent and manipulate them from mathematical perspective.
 Hence, we can introduce in our terminology the concept of a `vector` as the main placeholder of `data`.  `Vectors` are used to store information about observations in our data.
 In the previous example, each row of the table (each different person) is considered an `observation` and is represented by `vectors`.

 Dataset as we mentioned before are usually composed with a set of multiple observations, for instance when we do have a set of images we can say that each image each a different `observation` or a different `instance`.
 Each `instance` could be eventually be represented by a corresponding `vector`.
 As we said the dataset is a collection of observations and thus a collection of `vectors`.
 We can introduce also the concept of a `matrix` as a set of multiple `vectors` grouped together.